Please read text!

 Velvet Bean Mucuna Pruriens var.
 Utilis Seeds

-Packet of 10+ seeds of the non stinging form originally from Honduras, but common in a lot of the world now.
+This is the shorter haired non-stinging form originally from Honduras, but common in a lot of the world now.

 Huge list of names, just as many common names as there are cultures and potential uses!